Armed White Residents Stare Down Peaceful Black Lives Matter Protestors In Indiana

 As concerning as this video might be, it is legal to openly carry a weapon in the state of Indiana.
 Police Chief Peter Land was able to confirm that the residents had been looked into by officers and it was determined that they had done nothing wrong.

 “You can carry a shotgun without a permit.
 If you carry a handgun, you need a permit to carry.
-As long as they didn’t point their rifles at anyone, it’s legal to carry,” he said.
+As long as they didn’t point their rifles at anyone, it’s legal to carry,” he said, according to ABC News 7.

 a video from when we took the BIKE TRAIL back to our cars after police advised us to because of the amount of people standing by the street with their bats and guns.. these men followed us- if the cops weren’t there i genuinely don’t know what would have happened. pic.twitter.com/RJ0iHGJy7W